-Summer-grade fuel has a different Reid Vapor Pressure (RVP) than winter-grade fuel, which contributes to its being (marginally) more eco-friendly.
-RVP is the vapor pressure of gasoline measured at 100 degrees Fahrenheit.
+Summer-grade fuel has a different Reid vapor pressure (RVP) than winter-grade fuel, which contributes to its being (marginally) more eco-friendly.
+RVP is the vapor pressure of gasoline measured at 100 degrees Fahrenheit (38 Celsius).
 Fuels with higher RVP evaporate more easily than those with lower RVP.
 A particular fuel blend's RVP is based on the combined RVP of the ingredients that make up the blend.
 Regulators worry about this evaporation because it contributes to ozone formation.

-Gasoline must have an RVP below 14.7 PSI (pounds per square inch), which is normal atmospheric pressure; if a fuel's RVP were greater than 14.7 PSI, excess pressure would build up in the gas tank, and the fuel could boil and evaporate.
-Depending on the part of the country, the EPA's standards mandate an RVP below 9.0 PSI or 7.8 PSI for summer-grade fuel.
-Some local regulations call for stricter standards.
-Because of these varying RVP standards, up to 20 different types of boutique fuel blends are sold throughout the U.S. during the summer [Source: Slate].
+Gasoline must have an RVP below 14.7 psi (pounds per square inch), which is normal atmospheric pressure; if a fuel's RVP were greater than 14.7 psi, excess pressure would build up in the gas tank, and the fuel could boil and evaporate.
+Depending on the state and month, gasoline RVP may not exceed 9.0 psi or 7.8 psi for summer-grade fuel.
+Some local regulations call for stricter standards [source: EPA].
+Because of these varying RVP standards, more than 14 different types of boutique fuel blends are sold throughout the U.S. during the summer [source: Gas Buddy].

-Because RVP standards are higher during the winter, winter-grade fuel uses more butane, with its high RVP of 52 PSI, as an additive.
+Because RVP standards are higher during the winter, winter-grade fuel uses more butane, with its high RVP of 52 psi, as an additive.
+(Winter-grade gas has about 10 percent butane in its blend).
 Butane is inexpensive and plentiful, contributing to lower prices.
-Summer-grade fuel might still use butane, but in lower quantities -- around 2 percent of a blend [Source: The Oil Drum].
+Summer-grade fuel might still use butane, but in lower quantities — around 2 percent of a blend [source: The Oil Drum].

 We know that gas prices go up during the summer, generally around Memorial Day, but when do companies start producing these different summer fuels?
-The EPA defines April to June as the "transition season" for fuel production [Source: EPA].
-Refineries switch over to summer-blend production in March and April [Source: EPA].
-Gas stations have by June 1 to switch to selling summer-grade gas, while terminals and other facilities "upstream" from pumping stations have to switch by May 1 [Source: EPA].
+The EPA defines April to June as the "transition season" for fuel production.
+Refineries switch over to summer-blend production in March and April.
+Gas stations have by June 1 to switch to selling summer-grade gas, while terminals and other facilities "upstream" from pumping stations have to switch by May 1 [source: EPA].
 Following the summer driving season, companies switch back to winter blends beginning in September, with the first winter increase in RVP allowance occurring on Sep.
 15.

-In a 2001 report, the EPA claimed that "roughly 75 million Americans breathe cleaner air today due to [the seasonal fuel] program" [Source: EPA].
+In a 2021 report, the EPA said that "roughly 75 million Americans breathe cleaner air today due to [the seasonal fuel] program."
 Still, the increased price, combined with the use of controversial additives like ethanol (which is less energy efficient than gasoline and produces more smog) and methyl tertiary butyl ether (MTBE), means that the program may still have its detractors.